-As at 8 January 2010 and 15 March 2010 (together the "Announcement Dates"), each of those companies controlled by Mr Li Ka-shing (Chairman of the Company), Li Ka-Shing Castle Trustee Company Limited as trustee of The Li Ka-Shing Castle Trust, those companies controlled by Cheung Kong (Holdings) Limited ("Cheung Kong"), those companies controlled by Mr Li Tzar Kuoi, Victor (Deputy Chairman of the Company), the company equally controlled by Mr Fok Kin-ning, Canning (Group Managing Director of the Company and the former chairman of HTIL) and his wife, Mrs Chow Woo Mo Fong, Susan (Deputy Group Managing Director of the Company and a former non-executive director of HTIL), Mr George Colin Magnus (a Non-executive Director of the Company), Mr Lui Dennis Pok Man (a former executive director of HTIL), Mr Chan Ting Yu (a former executive director of HTIL), Mr John W Stanton (a former independent non-executive director of HTIL) and Mr Woo Chiu Man, Cliff (a former alternate director to Mr Christopher John Foll, a former executive director of HTIL) and persons who were in the then preceding 12 months directors of the Company or HTIL (or of other subsidiaries of the Company), all of which/whom had direct shareholding interests in HTIL as at the respective Announcement Dates, was a connected person of the Company under the Listing Rules.
-The payment by HTHL of the aggregate Cancellation Price to those holders of the Scheme Shareholders (in the total amount of approximately HK\$744 million on the basis of their then respective shareholdings in HTIL), in consideration for the cancellation of their respective interests in such Scheme Shares constituted a connected transaction for the Company under the Listing Rules.
+As at 8 January 2010 and 15 March 2010 (together the "Announcement Dates"), each of those companies controlled by Mr Li Ka-shing (Chairman of the Company), Li Ka-Shing Castle Trustee Company Limited as trustee of The Li Ka-Shing Castle Trust, those companies controlled by Cheung Kong (Holdings) Limited ("Cheung Kong"), those companies controlled by Mr Li Tzar Kuoi, Victor (Deputy Chairman of the Company), the company equally controlled by Mr Fok Kin-ning, Canning (Group Managing Director of the Company and the former chairman of HTIL) and his wife, Mrs Chow Woo Mo Fong, Susan (Deputy Group Managing Director of the Company and a former non-executive director of HTIL), Mr Frank John Sixt (Group Finance Director of the Company and a former non-executive director of HTIL), Mr George Colin Magnus (a Non-executive Director of the Company), Mr Lui Dennis Pok Man (a former executive director of HTIL), Mr Chan Ting Yu (a former executive director to MT Christopher John Foll, a former independent non-executive director of HTIL) and Mr Woo Chiu Man, Cliff (a former alternate director to MT Christopher John Foll, a former executive director of HTIL) and persons who were in the then preceding 12 months directors of the Company under the Listing Rules.
+The payment by HTHL of the aggregate Cancellation Price to those holders of the Scheme Shares who were connected persons of the Company (the "Connected Scheme Shareholders"), including the aforesaid in HTIL), in consideration for the cancellation of their respective interests in such Scheme Shares constituted a connected transaction for the company (the "interests in such Scheme Shares constituted a connected transaction for the Company under the Listing Rules.